-She also hated wallpaper, and even called it unsanitary.
+Wharton also hated wallpaper, and even called it unsanitary.
 She viewed sliding doors as an abuse in house planning.
 And muslin curtains – never!
-Instead, old handmade New England blinds with wide fixed slats should be used, NOT the frail machine-made substitute!
+Instead, people should use old handmade New England blinds with wide fixed slats, and NOT the frail machine-made substitute!

-Here, then, are a baker’s dozen decorating tips from Edith Wharton.
+Here, then, are a dozen decorating tips from Edith Wharton.

 - Oriental rugs are always appropriate, but they must be antique since their quality deteriorated when the rug makers started using aniline dyes.